-Except as otherwise indicated by the context and for the purposes of this report only, references in this report to "we," "us," "our," "Stran," and the "Company" are to Stran & Company, Inc., a Nevada corporation.
+Except as otherwise indicated by the context and for the purposes of this report only, references in this report to "we," "us," "our," and the "Company" are to Stran & Company, Inc., a Nevada corporation, and its consolidated subsidiaries; references to "Stran & Company, Inc." are to Stran & Company, Inc., a Nevada corporation; and references to "Stran Loyalty Solutions" or "SLS" are to Stran Loyalty Solutions, LLC, a Nevada limited liability company and a wholly-owned subsidiary of Stran & Company, Inc.